 - How to add, remove or modify the components of a Form

 - Placing image fields on forms

-- How to configure and use Quick Create and Quick View forms
+- Configure and use Quick Create and Quick View forms

 - Describe the uses of Business Rules

 - How to create and apply Business Rules